diwanshu009/JavaScript-series/README.md

-# MERN-series
+# JavaScript-series
-A code repo for revising and exploring all the basic and core concepts of javaScript!
+A code repo for revising and exploring all the basic and core concepts of JavaScript!
+Basically checking, how websites were built in the pre-react days;